etsuprun/halefdocs/index.rst

 .. image:: /images/secondcanvas.png

-4. Now, let's set up a Portal Entry and connect it to the second canvas.
+4. Let's set up a Portal Entry and connect it to the second canvas.
 Drag and drop `Portal Entry` from the Voice Pallet onto the original canvas.
 Click on the new block and choose the Portal Exit to connect it to.

 .. _JDK 8: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 .. _Eclipse: http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/keplersr2